- Our Story|

 Tom Silvestri- president and publisher, Richmond Times-Dispatch and vice president of the Richmond Group of World Media Enterprises, has enjoyed a 35-plus-year career in newspapers, digital media and teaching.
 That career came full circle with a return to the Richmond Times-Dispatch as president and publisher at a time of unprecedented challenges.
 Prior to rejoining the Times-Dispatch, Silvestri was president of Media General’s community newspapers, responsible for 20 daily newspapers and more than 25 weeklies in five Southeastern states.
 In 2012, he was named co-chair of the Capital Region Collaborative, which is building a vision for the Richmond Region, and president-elect of the Southern Newspaper Publishers Association.

-The Hall of Fame is made possible through the generous support of our sponsors:
+The Hall of Fame was made possible through the generous support of our sponsors:

 Gold: Richmond Times-Dispatch